elpsykongloo/FD-SLMs/README.md

 ### Taxonomy

-> **Note:** A modular implementation does not necessarily imply plug-and-play compatibility with other models—for example, VITA-1.5 and Freeze-Omni.
+> **Note:** A modular implementation does not necessarily imply plug-and-play compatibility with other models—for example, VITA-1.5 and Freeze-Omni.They are end-to-end models and can only be integrated as a whole.

 ---